python-discord/summer-code-jam-2020/proud-puffins/README.md

 ## Loading the App
 - Download or pull a clone of this directory.
 - Create a virtual environment using the tools you like best.
-- In the terminal cd in the the directory djangoProjects.
+- In the terminal cd into the directory djangoProjects.
 This should be the location of the manage.py file.
 - Run ```python puffin_setup.py```
 - This should make all your migrations, pre load the database with data and start your server.
 - Open your favorite browser to 127.0.0.1 to launch app.